ptsteadman/notebook/stories/summer-of-entropy.md

 across the table.

 The smell of burnt plastic attracted some other people from the meetup, who joined Chris and Elkie in the booth.
-Elkie was repeatedly thanking Chris, who felt satisfied with himself.
+Elkie thanked Chris repeatedly, and Chris felt satisfied with himself.

-"Are you going to tell us your app idea?" asked the guy from outside, when things had calmed down.
+"Are you going to tell us your app idea?" asked the guy from earlier, when things had calmed down.

 "Okay, okay, yeah," said Elkie, a little flustered.
 She got everyone to agree that dating apps didn't really work, and told the story of the Tinder guy with 15,000 followers, again.
 That hadn't worked out.

-But her gay friend had set up once, she said.
-And that had worked.
+But once, her gay friend had set up, Elkie said.
+And that had worked out.

 "So your idea is an app that lets people set up their friends?" said a guy with red hair.